-In November 2018, the Company announced it had been contracted to provide video solutions to be factory-installed for 335 diesel-electric hybrid transit buses manufactured by New Flyer of America.
-In June 2020, the Company also announced it had been contracted to supply approximately 70 video solutions to be factory-installed by a transit bus manufacturer.
+The Company has also been contracted to provide factory-installed video solutions for transit buses at the place of manufacture such as New Flyer of America.
 The Company believes that having its video solutions factory-installed is an endorsement of the value that transit customers recognize for the Company's offerings.

 Gatekeeper offers digital video recorders (DVRs) and crash hardened memory modules (CHMMs) that record and protect operating evidence in rail transit applications.
 The DVRs and CHMMs have continuous-recording capabilities that can be used to verify crew actions and train operating conditions, which greatly aids accident investigations in the same way that black boxes are used in the airline industry.

-They are compliant with the recommendation made by the National Transportation Safety Board (NTSB), which calls upon the Federal Transit Administration to install crash-resistant inward and outward-facing cameras and continuous recorders in all rail transit vehicles.
+They are compliant with the recommendation made by the National Transportation Safety Board (NTSB), which calls upon the Federal Transit Administration to install crashresistant inward and outward-facing cameras and continuous recorders in all rail transit vehicles.
 The related devices meet the EN 50155 international standard for electronic equipment used in railway applications.
 Additional product certifications, strategic partnering, and bundling is being explored to capture additional opportunities within the commuter rail market.
 In November 2020, the Company announced the completion of a \$6.3 million contract to design and supply DVRs and CHMMs for SEPTA.

 The Company has been awarded several contracts from SEPTA and views SEPTA as a strategic reference customer to enable other business opportunities in the North American transit market.
 Revenues related to transit have been increasing, and the Company is optimistic about expansion opportunities in the transit market.
-The Company has expanded its Gatekeeper USA operations to include manufacturing and assembly of all video products delivered to customers in the United States for transit, education, first responder and military customers.
+The Company has expanded its US Subsidiary operations to include manufacturing and assembly of all video products delivered to customers in the United States for transit, education, first responder and military customers.

 In November 2021 the US\$1.2 trillion Bipartisan Infrastructure Deal (BID) was signed in the United States.
 Following the signing of the BID, the U.S. Department of Transportation's Federal Transit Administration announced key priorities and historic funding amounts for public transportation.
 The BID authorizes up to US\$108 billion, including US\$91 billion in guaranteed funding for public transportation - the most significant federal investment in transit in the nation's history.
-It will boost transit funding for communities all over the country by an average of 30% - helping communities address maintenance backlogs, modernize and expand.
-The new funding provided under the bill will help transit agencies reduce the current maintenance backlog by 15% and replace more than 500 aging subway, light rail, and commuter rail cars.
-It will further modernize the nation's transit fleet by replacing more than 10,000 fossil-fuel powered transit vehicles with cleaner electric or low-emission transit vehicles.
 Key priorities for public transportation under the BID include safety programs, modernization of transit infrastructure, transit vehicle replacement to greener vehicles, and equity investment to improve transit accessibility.
-The Company believes this federal investment in transit represents significant opportunity for the Company.
+The Company believes this federal investment in transit presents significant future business opportunity for the Company's expanding suite of transit offerings.

-The Company's strategic decision in 2018 to focus on the transit industry has resulted in over \$20 million in revenue and included the following announcements:
+The Company's strategic decision in 2018 to pursue transit as an additional industry vertical has resulted in the launch of new proprietary products and contributed more than \$30 million in additional revenue to the Company as expressed within the following announcements: